iced-rs/iced_audio/README.md

 * [x] `XYPad`- XY Pad for controlling two parameters at once
 * [x] `ModRangeInput` - A dot used to control the range of modulation for a parameter.
 Styles for visual feedback of the modulation range exist for the `HSlider`, `VSlider`, and `Knob` widgets.
 * [x] `DBMeter` - A decibel meter.
 Note that any DSP and animation must be done manually.
+* [x] `ReductionMeter` - a meter that displays the reduction of loudness in a signal.
+Note that any DSP and animation must be done manually.

 ## Widgets partially implemented
 * [x] `Knob` - A basic knob widget.
 No texture style yet.
 There is also a known bug where input will stop when the mouse leaves the window under some conditions.